Plate Handling

 The edges of your new plate are sharp!
 For optimal safety, please remember to always sand the back and edges of new plates before use!

-Our plates are made with care under a special method that has evolved over several years of research and development in polymer photogravure printmaking.
-We use a custom, fine-grained aquatint screen and compensation curve to provide an extremely fine grain appearance and maximum tone.
+Our plates are made with care under a special method that has evolved over many years of research and development in polymer photogravure printmaking.
+We use a custom, high-resolution aquatint screen and compensation curve to provide an extremely fine grain appearance and maximum tone.

-To avoid scratching your plate, we recommend applying ink using a brayer and wiping it into the plate with a light but steady grinding motion using three stages of cheesecloth (not tarlatan) made into flat pads.
-Start with the dirtiest cheesecloth pad to push the ink deeply into the fine pits of the plate.
-Continue to wipe with a less dirty cheesecloth pad and perform the final pass with the cleanest.
+To avoid scratching your plate, we recommend applying ink using a brayer (not a piece of mat board) and wiping it into the plate with a light but progressive grinding motion using three stages of lightly starched tarlatan made into flat pads.
+The light tarlatan should be soaked in water for 25-30 minutes, completely dried on a clothes drying rack, and pulled apart prior to use to remove any hard parts.
+Start with the dirtiest tarlatan pad to push the ink deeply into the fine pits of the plate.
+Continue to wipe with a less dirty pad and perform the final pass with the cleanest.
 Be increasingly gentle during each stage of wiping and avoid over-wiping.
-Palm wiping and/or retroussage as a final pass are also recommended.
+Tissue, palm wiping and/or retroussage as a final pass are also recommended.

 Printing Materials Recommendations